 Call it a beard or call it a comb, but the heated beard straightener is here to stay.
-Kuschelbär is leading the crowded pack with this cordless comb, which tames the most scraggly beards (and those as short as a half-inch).
-It extends its length and makes it easier to distribute nourishing oils and balms.
-This one has three heat settings for different hair types and sensitivities, a safety lock, and it automatically powers down after 30 minutes, to avoid battery drainage and accidental burns.
+Kuschelbär is leading the crowded pack with this cordless comb, which helps to tame the most scraggly beards (and those as short as a half-inch).
+It extends in length and makes it easier to distribute nourishing oils and balms.
+This model in particular has three heat settings for different hair types and sensitivities, a safety lock, and automatically powers down after 30 minutes to avoid battery drainage and accidental burns.

 Best for Parts: The Hair Edit Tame & Condition Comb

-If you want a voluminous 1990’s heartthrob hair part, a slick 1960’s Madmen coif, or any other kind of hair part, then you'll need a comb that's designed for the task.
-While many pocket combs have a longer, pointier tooth at one end for defined parts, it’s long-tailed options like this one that can handle any kind of part, especially as you grow your hair out.
+If you want a voluminous 1990’s heartthrob hair part or a slick 1960’s Madmen coif, then you'll need a comb that's designed for the task.
+While many pocket combs have a longer, pointier tooth at one end for defined parts, it’s long-tailed options like this one that can handle just about any kind of part, especially as you grow your hair out.
 (In longer hair, “sectioning” with these kinds of combs is also impactful prior to braiding or another specific styling, but it's equally terrific for applying scalp treatments and serums, or dry shampoo.)

 Best Splurge: Buly 1803 The Art Deco Comb (For Thin Hair)